livingcool/cortex-video-analyzer/readme.md

-🧠 Welcome to the Cortex Video Analyzer!
+# 🧠 Welcome to the Cortex Video Analyzer!

 Hello there!
 This is a very special project that acts like a robot with super-senses.
 You give it a video, and it watches, listens, and reads everything in it, all at the same time.

+### note that the shorter the video, the shorter the time it takes .
+### this project is done with 30s video which is given in this .

 Then, it uses a super-smart "brain" (AI) to write a beautiful report telling you what the video was about, what was said, and what was on the screen.

-How It Works (It's Like a Restaurant!)
+### How It Works (It's Like a Restaurant!)

 To make this work, we have to run 4 different programs at the same time.
 Think of it like a magical restaurant: